Find a job you love and never work a day in your life! But is this easier said than done?

 - Being happy at work can make you more friendly, less sluggish, more generous and healthier.

 - The happiest workers are in Canada, with 64% claiming to love their job.
 The least happy workers are in Germany, with only 34% claiming to enjoy their job.

 How to be more productive:

-- Know your body clock – Tackle the harder tasks when your energy levels are at their peak and leave the more routine tasks for when you’re on a slump.
+- Know your body clock – Tackle the more laborious tasks when your energy levels are at their peak and leave the more routine functions for when you’re on a slump.

 - Prioritise tasks – Complete tasks in order of importance and the amount of time it will take.

 - Take a break – Sometimes you need to give yourself a break to get back in the zone.
 Take some time for a tea break or a short walk to allow yourself to recharge.

 How to get along better with your co-workers: